-While you might think this should be a stiff formal picture, just the opposite is true.
+While you might think this should be a stiff formal picture, Nope, just the opposite is true.

-It should be a relaxed and comfortable shot that features you in middle colors, nothing to drab but nothing flashy either.
+In reality, your model headshot should show a relaxed and comfortable you.
+And, the picture features you in middle colors.
+Don’t make it too drab – but nothing flashy either.

-When you go in for your head shot photo session, wear very little jewelry as you do not want to detract from the beauty of your facial features.
+When you go in for your headshot photo session, wear very little jewelry.
+You don’t want to detract from the beauty of your facial features.

-Suggestion #2 – Learning How to Pose for Model Photos
+Suggestion #2 – Learning How to Pose for Model Portfolios

-Look through magazines to find poses you think would work for you, then practice them in the mirror.
-Have a friend take modeling pictures of you in the various poses so that you can see how they look (not to be used in your portfolio) and make adjustments to your poses.
+Next, get a friend to take modeling pictures of you in the various poses.
+This way, you’ll see how they look (not to be used in your portfolio).

-Craftsy introduces some tips on how to make a fashion portfolio for modeling or other careers in the business.
+I researched online and found that Craftsy introduces some tips on how to create fashion portfolios for modeling – or other careers in the business.
 One of the first suggestions they give is: